 Brick Labs Inc. has always put the safety of our staff and guests first.
 With this in mind we believe all recommendations by public health authorities as currently outlined are a minimum standard for safety at our facility.
 Where ever possible we will exceed these recommendations.

 48 hrs prior to arrival, parents will receive a screening questionnaire by email.
 Parents should contact us immediately, should their child not meet screening guidelines.
-On arrival at camp, parents and children will complete screening and temperature checks outside of the facility.
-Camper will be admitted only once they have passed screening.
+On arrival, parents and children will complete screening and temperature checks outside of the facility.
+Children will be admitted only once they have passed screening.
 Screening will happen daily.

 Staff will be screened to the same standard as camper families.

-Social distancing started with our reduced camp registrations.
-We are currently limiting the total number of camper families in-house to 12. (siblings represent 1 camper family) We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 9 campers in one class/cohort.
+Social distancing started with our reduced registrations.
+We are currently limiting the total number of families in-house to 12. (siblings represent 1 family) We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 9 campers in one class/cohort.